-While meeting interviewing entrepreneurs for Falak’s investment programs, we stumbled upon multiple potential entrepreneurs asking our investment team to sign a non disclosure agreement to share an idea.
-Our first response to this is: meeting cancelled.
-If any to-be entrepreneur thinks that they’re the only one currently thinking of a specific idea, they are delusional and we automatically know they don’t fit our criteria because the ultimate truth is: while you’re ideating, creating, and researching. there are tens if not hundreds working on the same idea; none of that matters and all that matters is execution.
+While meeting interviewing entrepreneurs for Falak’s investment programs, we stumbled upon multiple potential entrepreneurs asking our investment team to sign a nondisclosure agreement to share an idea.
+Our first response to this is: meeting canceled.
+If any to-be entrepreneur thinks that they’re the only ones currently thinking of a specific idea, they are delusional and we automatically know they don’t fit our criteria because the ultimate truth is: while you’re ideating, creating, and researching. there are tens if not hundreds working on the same idea; none of that matters and all that matters is execution.

 That being said, an NDA is key when there are trade secrets or sensitive numbers involved, but these trade secrets or numbers only come after the idea comes to life in the real world.